-It had been more than a decade since I had explored the lagoon.
+It had been more than a few years since I had explored the lagoon.
 Now here I was at the V.I.
 Ecotours office listening to one of their guides, Frank, give a pre-tour talk on what to expect.
 I was getting ready to do their Kayak, Hike & Snorkel Adventure Tour.
 A few weeks earlier I had been driving by their office when a gorgeous snowy egret in the mangroves caught my eye.
-I questioned myself on why I had let so many years pass since I had done a tour of the lagoon.
+I questioned myself on why I had let so much time pass since I had done a tour of the lagoon.
 By the end of the day I had contacted V.I.
 Ecotours, the only outfit that takes visitors into the reserve, and booked a trip!

 As soon as the intro-talk was over everyone heads down to the waters edge, climbs into a kayak and off we go.
 Paddling along through the calm, clear water my eyes move from scanning for critters swimming below to searching the tree tops for feathered friends.
 We stop to admire a magnificent frigate bird soaring above us while Frank provides information about bird life in the lagoon and on other animals.